Key points

 HIV can be passed on from mother to baby during pregnancy, but it cannot be passed directly from the father to the baby.

 Your doctor can give you and your partner advice on how she can have your child without her acquiring HIV.
-If you are taking HIV treatment, always take your pills and have had an undetectable viral load for at least six months, you don’t need to worry about passing HIV on.
+If you are taking HIV treatment, have an undetectable viral load and always take your pills, you don’t need to worry about passing HIV on.

 Should I tell?